 English Footballers Abroad

-Teenage sensation Jude Bellingham moved outside his comfort zone last summer to leave Birmingham behind and join German giants Borussia Dortmund – a career move that has already seen him win a first England cap.
+Teenage sensation Jude Bellingham moved outside his comfort zone in 2020 to leave Birmingham behind and join German giants Borussia Dortmund – a career move that has already seen him make England’s Euro 2020 squad.

 Bellingham has followed in the footsteps of several bright young English stars in recent years in opting to continue his career development abroad.